noivachiu/Ghost-Hunting-Simulation/README.md

 ## Program Description

 This program runs a ghost hunting simulation, where hunters in a house attempt to identify the ghost present in it before running away due to boredom or fear.
-The ghosts spawns in a random room within the house, and the hunters are tasks with identifying evidence left behind by the ghost, starting in the van / exit room.
+The ghosts spawns in a random room within the house, and the hunters are tasked with identifying evidence left behind by the ghost, starting in the van / exit room.

 When the program is running, users are prompted to create the hunters by providing each hunter's name and ID until the user enters "done".